KL13NT/valbot/README.md

-# valbot
+# Valarium-Bot
-A bot for our Valarium Discord server
+A bot for the Valarium community discord server.

 # Contents
 - [Prerequisites](#Prerequisites)